gethinode/hinode/README.md

 ### 1. Create a new site

 Hinode is available as a [child theme][repository_child], and a [main theme][repository].
-The child theme uses [npm][npm] to link to the latest available version of the Hinode theme.
+The child theme uses [npm][npm] to link to the latest available version of Hinode.
 As such, it is less applicable if you plan to customize a lot.
 Vice versa, the main theme allows for heavy customization, but is not synchronized with the latest available Hinode theme automatically.

 Not quite sure?
 Use the Hinode child theme.